barsha929642/Line-Following-Robot/README.md

 Line Following Robot with Arduino Uno

 Welcome to the Line Following Robot project repository!
 This project demonstrates the creation of a simple yet effective line-following robot using an Arduino Uno.
-The robot is designed to autonomously follow a predefined path marked by a contrasting colored line on a surface.
+The robot is designed to autonomously follow a predefined path marked by a contrasting coloured line on a surface.

 Overview
 The Line Following Robot utilizes infrared (IR) sensors to detect the line and make decisions about its movement.
 The Arduino Uno processes the sensor data and controls the motors to keep the robot following the line.